 machine (a 'bush-whacker' on steroids), almost all of the

 so called 'small' machines that are currently available

 weigh more than 3000 kg - and the current market price for them starts

 at around $150k.
 They are too heavy and too expensive, especially

 when the cost of their transporters are added to the original

-is needed is a radio-controlled "micro" machine -
+I would like to see is a radio-controlled 'micro' machine -

 capable of being transported in the load-bay of a pickup truck